abdusa1am/simple_keras_tutorial/README.md

-# simple_keras_tutorial
+# Simple keras tutorial
-This is a very simple tutorial to classify dogs/cats image.
+This is a very simple tutorial to classify dog/cat images.
 ## Prerequisites
 Install `numpy`, `pandas`, `tensorflow` and `keras` with `pip install`.
 ## Compilation